rachelwarren/CPE_Covid_Model/README.md

 * **input**: Find the contact matrices and initial subpopulation group sizes as spreadsheets; these are necessary inputs into our model.

 ## Running The Code
-The code can notebook Model.ipynb can be run through jupyter notebooks.
+The code notebook Model.ipynb can be run through jupyter notebooks.
 It is written in python3 and depends only on pandas, numpy and matplotilib.